dimiruizp/dimiruizpsub.github.io/README.md

     - Create a /r/ to redirect
     - Create a /qr/ for creating QR Codes
     - Create subdomains that redirect to pages (E.g. ig.rdim.cf)
+    - Create a platform to share and transmit videos